Huawei was today dealt a possible death blow in the trade war against the US. UK-based Japan-owned chip designer ARM has reportedly told its…

 The Lagos Angel Network organises seed funders to invest in startups.
 The organisation organises pitch events where pre-screened business ideas are presented to the network by entrepreneurs.
 The initiative was founded by local investor Tomi Davies.

-Jason Njoku is a British-born Nigerian entrepreneur most well known for co-founding iROKO Partners and Spark — an early-investment firm that has since 2013 invested in the likes of Timehop, Coin and Hotels.ng.
+Jason Njoku is a British-born Nigerian entrepreneur most well known for co-founding iROKO Partners and Spark — an early-investment firm that invested in the likes of Timehop, Coin and Hotels.ng.

-African Business Angel Network (better known as just ABAN) describes itself as a pan-African non-profit association founded to support the development of early-stage investor networks across the continent and to get many more (early-stage) investors excited about the opportunities in Africa.
-The organisation recently completed a successful tour from Lagos to Nairobi and Cape Town, to help mobilise the pockets of angels across the continent.
+African Business Angel Network (ABAN) is pan-African non-profit association founded to support the development of early-stage investor networks across the continent and to get many more (early-stage) investors excited about the opportunities in Africa.

 Private equity firms differ from their venture capital counterparts in a fundamental way.
 Private equity is about taking a company at a later stage in its development and restructuring it to optimise its financial performance.